_JPG.jpg)

 We will read from the Bible, the priest will preach, we will say prayers together, sing hymns, share the peace and then share bread and wine in Holy Communion.

-Who can recieve communion?
+Who can receive communion?

-Any baptized Christian.
+All who desire a closer relationship with God are welcome to receive communion.
 It is God's table, not ours, and all are welcome to share in God's gifts.

 Do I have to put money in the offering/collection plate?